Nelson Deossa

-Nelson Alexander Deossa Suárez (born 6 February 2000) is a Colombian professional footballer who plays as a central midfielder for La Liga club Real Betis.
+Nelson Alexander Deossa Suárez (born 6 February 2000) is a Colombian professional footballer who plays as a central midfielder for La Liga club Real Betis and the Colombia national team.

 Career

 Early years

 Deossa made his debut for Atlético Huila on 25 January 2021, as a substitute against Bogotá FC in the Categoría Primera B. His first start was against La Equidad, on 28 September 2021 in the a Categoría Primera A. On 22 January 2022, Deossa joined Argentine club Estudiantes, on a one-year loan.
 On 9 July 2022, after terminating his contract with the Argentine club, he returned to Colombia and joined Junior on loan.
 On 24 January 2023, he joined Atlético Nacional on loan, with an option to buy.

 Pachuca

 On 29 December 2023, Liga MX club Pachuca announced the permanent signing of Deossa.
 He was part of the side that won the 2024 CONCACAF Champions Cup, playing the whole game as Pachuca beat Columbus Crew 3–0.